On the Complexity of Random Satisfiability Problems with Planted Solutions: Convex Programs and SQ Algorithms for Solving CSPs

-{{\tt HS-DV}} [1]{}
+{{\tt HS-DV}}

-In this section we provide high level details of statistical implementation of convex programming approaches to solve constraint satisfaction problems.
-We we will then show how our lower bounds for planted $k$-SAT together with a general statistical algorithm for solving stochastic convex programs imply lower bounds for convex programs that can be used to solve planted $k$-SAT (analogous results also hold for Goldreich's $k$-CSP but we omit them for brevity).
+In this section we show how our lower bounds for planted $k$-SAT together with general statistical query algorithms for solving stochastic convex programs from \cite{FeldmanGV:15} imply lower bounds on convex programs that can be used to solve planted $k$-SAT (analogous results also hold for Goldreich's $k$-CSP but we omit them for brevity).
+At a high level we observe that a convex relaxation can be viewed as a reduction from our planted constraint satisfaction problem to a stochastic convex optimization problem.
+Existence of such a reduction together with a statistical query algorithm for the corresponding stochastic convex program would violate the lower bounds that we prove.
+Hence, as a contrapositive, we rule out existence of several types of convex relaxations for the planted CSPs.